PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     filter criteria visible.</span>

 * <span id="summary">**`Summary`**</span>: A plain-text summary/description of
     the entry.
+Markdown is supported.

-    **Default value:** The first paragraph of text in the entry body, with all markup removed.
+    **Default value:** The first paragraph of text in the entry body.

 * <span id="auth">**`Auth`**: A list of permissions for who can and cannot see the entry.</span>